ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-responsive.md

 ---
 category: features-images
 menu-title: Responsive images
+meta-title: Responsive images in CKEditor 5
+meta-description: Learn how responsive images can make your content better.
 order: 55
+modified_at: 2023-06-30
 ---
 {@snippet features/build-image-source}

 # Responsive images

 The ability to have responsive images in the rich-text editor content is a great modern feature provided by the {@link features/ckbox CKBox file manager}.
 With a single image upload, several optimized versions of that image are created, each for a different size of the display.
+The browser will automatically load the image with dimensions most suitable for the presented page resolution, which makes the image load much faster.
+Bigger images are suitable for desktop users, so image details are visible.
+Using the same image on a mobile device with a smaller screen resolution would be a waste of bandwidth — a smaller image loads faster, improving the experience of your visitors.
 All this is transparent to the end user who uploaded the image.

 ## Demo

 Add an image to the content with the CKBox toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/browse-files.svg}.
 Change the demo viewport and observe how the editor automatically serves the right-sized image.

 <!-- {@snippet features/image-link} -->